schuler-robotics/ultrasonic-rangefinder/README.md

 Ultrasonic Rangefinder
 ----------------------
-Adding basic component level analog circuits to low cost digital microcontrollers reduces development time, cost, and complexity of electromechanical-software systems prototypes.
+Adding basic component level analog circuits to low cost digital microcontrollers reduces development time, cost, and complexity of electromechanical-software prototypes.
 In this project, the Raspberry Pi Pico integrated resistors and PWM are used in a novel way to prototype an ultrasonic rangefinder transmitter and receiver.

-A personal motivation for this work is a desire to build a backyard-scale positioning system for an antonymous lawn mower.
-There are downsides to having your lawn mowing children grow up and move out.

-Figure (1) shows an analog inductive switcher (boost converter), minus the Pico for clocking, using just a transistor, diode, capacitor, and a hand wound inductor.
+The goal is to achieve high functionality with minimal resources.
+When combined with the Pico for clocking, the transistor, diode, capacitor, and hand wound inductor in Figure (1) generate voltage levels sufficient for ultrasound signaling.

+The target application for this project is a yard-scale positioning system for an autonomous lawn mower.
+Typical autonomous mowers rely on RTK (real time kinetic) GPS, trained neural network vision systems, or random motion within a buried sense wire boundary.
+RTK GPS receivers are expensive, and rely on RF error correction data from an external service.
+RTK signal providers usually require a paid subscription, if available at all in the mowing location.
+Neural network vision systems are complex to implement, and training data requires sufficiently static visual cues in the mowing area.
+Random motion mowers are inefficient, with mowing time, and hence battery capacity, an exponential function of mowing area.
+Positioning by time of flight ultrasonic measurement may provide a less complex and lower cost solution, while maintaining deterministic motion.

 <p float="left">